Wow, thanks for making it this far. Either you think Kinetic might be able to help your company or you find the site somewhat entertaining so far.

 We’re on solid financial ground.

-We have been for some time, thanks to smart, fiscally responsible management and manageable growth strategy.
+We have been for some time — thanks to smart, fiscally responsible management and a manageable growth strategy.
 We’re not over-leveraged or beholden to out-of-town venture capital.
-There’s been some luck along the way too, like when we sold the domain www.kcom.com to a British telecommunications company during the dot com boom.
+There’s been some luck along the way too, like when we sold a domain www.kcom.com to a British telecommunications company during the dot com boom.
+Ask Jay to tell you the story.

 We’re solutions in search of problems.